Factbox: The forces fighting in Ethiopia's Tigray conflict

 The Ethiopian National Defence Force (ENDF) has around 140,000 active personnel, the vast majority of them in the army, according to the Janes security data group.

-Its troops have been tested by Islamist militants in Somalia and rebel groups in Ethiopia’s border regions, as well as the two-decade border war then standoff with Eritrea that only ended in 2018.
+Its troops have been tested by Islamist militants in Somalia and rebel groups in Ethiopia’s border regions, as well as a two-year border war with Eritrea followed by an 18-year standoff that only ended in 2018.

+Between the ENDF forces and other fighters loyal to the federal government there are an estimated 40-50,000 fighters in Tigray at the moment, two diplomats following the conflict said.

 Its air force gives it dominance in the skies over Tigray.
 According to Janes, it has 15 Sukhoi Su-27SK and eight MiG-23ML fighter jets, around 20 Mi-24 and Mi-35 helicopter gunships and a range of air defence and missile systems, as well as scores of Russian T-55 and T-72 tanks.